HEMSI responds to increased wreck calls related to icy road conditions

 Don Webster with HEMSI says training new EMTs for winter weather events is key.

-“A lot of people especially younger employees haven’t had a lot of experience in the snow, so we try to educate and do training because running the cables you have to stay under a certain miles per hour,” says Don Webster.
+“A lot of people especially younger employees haven’t had a lot of experience in the snow, so we try to educate and do training because running the cables you have to stay under certain miles per hour,” Webster said.

-Webster says they saw an elevated number of motor vehicle accidents related to icy road conditions.
+Webster said they saw an elevated number of motor vehicle accidents related to icy road conditions.

 “From midnight Monday morning till midnight last night HEMSI responded to 27 motor vehicle accidents.
-Then from midnight to three today (Tuesday), HEMSI responded to 7 wrecks,” says Webster.
+Then from midnight to three today (Tuesday), HEMSI responded to 7 wrecks,” Webster said.

-But Webster says there is good news, there were no major injuries.
+But Webster said there is good news, there were no major injuries.

 “In all those accidents there were no serious or life-threatening injuries.
-I mean, people were injured hurt but not they were not a life-threatening traffic fatality or anything like that,” says Webster.
+I mean, people were injured hurt but not they were not a life-threatening traffic fatality or anything like that,” Webster said.

 He personally attributes that to crews being on top of road treatments after the temperatures dropped.

 “ALDOT, the City of Huntsville, and Madison County Commissioners, in prepping our roads.
-They knew this was coming and everybody took ways of action,” says Webster.
+They knew this was coming and everybody took ways of action,” Webster said.

 Out of more than 30 wrecks in two days, Webster says one trouble spot sticks out.

 “The one that really sticks out is the interchange of the parkway and 565.
-The off-ramps and on-ramps and those curves,” says Webster.
+The off-ramps and on-ramps and those curves,” Webster said.